hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250513989v2-when-llms-meet-open-world-graph-learning-a-new-perspective-for-unlab.md

 ---
 layout: default
-title: When LLMs meet open-world graph learning: a new perspective for unlabeled data uncertainty
+title: "When LLMs meet open-world graph learning: a new perspective for unlabeled data uncertainty"
 ---

 # When LLMs meet open-world graph learning: a new perspective for unlabeled data uncertainty